futurewei-cloud/alcor-perf/benchmark/AlcorPerformanceTestReport/README.md

 | --- | --- |
 | ![](images/port_max_qps.png) | ![](images/port_max_qps_p.png) |

+The above table and graph show that the maximum QPS we can reach is 3617, with 15 pods per Alcor service in the third run.
+Which further proved our idea.
+More K8s pods for Alcor will help with QPS, but if too many pods are going to compete for resources and hurt performance.
+And also need some worm up, and as more and more tests have been run without cleaning DB.
+So it is expected to see a performance drop too.

 <br />

 ### When there is a lot of data in DB:

 When there is a lot of data in DB, and list port is performed.
-Tests will got slower and slower.
-Since the un-deleted ports are still in the DB which are affect our list port performance, in turn block our port creation process.
+Tests will get slower and slower.
+Since the un-deleted ports are still in the DB, which affects our list port performance, in turn, blocks our port creation process.

 ```
 {